 Sell Your Broken Electronics

-Electronics sometimes break but when they do are they shoved inside your drawer or tossed in the garbage?
+Electronics sometimes break and when they do, are they shoved inside your drawer or tossed in the garbage?

-There’s nothing quite like earning side income and I’ll be the first to admit that my heart skipped a side hustle beat every time I sold something using eBay, Poshmark, or LetGo.
+There’s nothing quite like earning side income, and I’ll be the first to admit that my heart skips a side hustle beat every time I sell something using eBay, Poshmark or OfferUp.

-There are plenty of sites that are tailored to specific items, so sift through what you have and get going — there’s no need to wait until next Spring!
+There are plenty of sites tailored to specific items, so sift through what you have and get going — there’s no need to wait until next Spring!

 What do you plan on selling?
 Let me know in the comments below!